 In the wake of the repeated parliamentary defeats for the EU divorce deal, the House of Commons twice forced the British government to seek to delay Brexit.
 EU national leaders met for a special European Council summit on April 10 and agreed to a six-month "flexible extension" to the UK's departure from the bloc, with a new exit date set for October 31 — or earlier if its parliament approved the original withdrawal deal.

-But the extension of the UK's EU membership forced the country to take part in the European Parliament elections in May — and send 73 newly-elected MEPs to Strasbourg in July.
+The extension of the UK's EU membership also forced the country to take part in the European Parliament elections in May — and send 73 newly-elected MEPs to Strasbourg in July.

 Nigel Farage's new Brexit Party, which advocates leaving the EU without a formal agreement, came top of the European vote.
 But there was a strong showing from pro-EU parties, in particular, the Liberal Democrats, who want to reverse Brexit altogether.

 Britain's two main parties — the Conservatives and the Labour opposition — were severely punished by voters.
-Many Conservatives are furious at the failure to “deliver Brexit”, while Labour has been accused of sitting on the fence.
+Many Conservatives are furious at the failure to “deliver Brexit”, while Labour was accused of sitting on the fence.

-The results indicated that opinion in the UK is becoming still more polarised over Brexit, confirming the results of surveys which suggest that people have become increasingly entrenched in two camps — those who wish to remain in the EU, and those who are determined to leave, even with no deal.
+The results indicated that opinion in the UK had become still more polarised over Brexit, confirming the results of surveys which suggest that people were essentially entrenched in two camps — those who wished to remain in the EU, and those who were determined to leave, even with no deal.

-Why did the UK parliament repeatedly reject May's deal?
+Why did the UK parliament repeatedly reject Theresa May's deal?

-Theresa May insisted the negotiated withdrawal deal was in the national interest and there was no viable alternative.
+The former prime minister insisted her negotiated withdrawal agreement was in the national interest and there was no viable alternative.
 She argued that it delivered on the referendum result: an end to free movement, an end to huge UK payments to the EU, and an exit from the unpopular EU structures on farming and fishing.

 However, the agreement brought hostility from both supporters and opponents of Brexit.
 In parliament, an alliance of forces resulted in the successive defeats for the government.